 How to Get to Pangnirtung

 There is no road access to Pangnirtung.
-First Air and Canadian North offer scheduled flights to Pangnirtung via Iqaluit from Montreal, Ottawa and Yellowknife.
+Canadian North offers scheduled flights to Pangnirtung via Iqaluit from Montreal, Ottawa and Yellowknife.
 Weather conditions in the north may impact your travel schedule.
 Flights are often delayed and sometimes cancelled so allow for delays when planning.